bogde/HX711/README.md

 5. Adjust the parameter in step 4 until you get an accurate reading.

 # How to use
+See the example `examples/hx711_example.ino`.

+## Deprecating warning
-See the example in examples/HX711SerialBegin.
-Please don't use examples/HX711Serial anymore.
-It is deprecated because the pin definition within the constructor is not timing safe. (#29)
+This library got a spring-cleaning in February 2019, removing the pin definition within the constructor completely, as this was not timing safe. (#29) Please use the new initialization flavor as outlined on the example above.